 Let’s see how they rank up against one another.

-An open-source project that began as a fork of another blogging tool named B2-Catalog.
-Over time, it’s gone miles above its humble beginnings to become a CMS with a 33% market share, and the go-to CMS for people from all walks of life looking to build a website.
+An open-source project began as a fork of another blogging tool named B2-Catalog.
+Over time, it’s gone miles above its humble beginnings to become a CMS with a 33% market share and the go-to CMS for people looking to build a website from all walks of life.

-Based on PHP and the MySQL database, WordPress is extremely user-friendly and intuitive.
-With just a basic understanding, you can create a functional and responsive website.
+WordPress is extremely user-friendly and intuitive based on PHP and the MySQL database.
+You can create a functional and responsive website with just a basic understanding.
 Its small learning curve is the reason why it’s loved and adored by so many.

 With WordPress, you can create catching content, powerful posts, projects, navigation menus, sidebars, etc. When it comes to customization, there are so many plugins and themes that add both an aesthetic touch as well as superb functionality to your website.